procube-open/npm2docker/README.md

 This script will do the following:

-1. Build an image tagged with the version attribute in pacakge.json
+1. Build an image tagged as package-name:last-release-revision
 1. Push the image to dockerhub
 1. Push same image to dockerhub with latest tag
 1. Delete the image.

+Now, If the package name is prefixed with the scope name, the image name will be the one without the scope name.
+The last revision is the one shown by the "docker view package_name version" command.
+The CMD of the image will have the key value of the first of the key-values displayed by the "docker view package bin" command.

 ### Add to private repository.